The UAL Level 1 Award/Diploma in Music, Performing and Production Arts is an exciting and vibrant introduction to the world of Performing Arts.

 Progression and Career Opportunities

-Students who complete the course will generally move on to a Level 2 qualification in either Acting, Dance, Technical Theatre Production or Music pathway.
+Students who complete the full qualification will generally move on to a Level 2 qualification in either Acting, Dance, Technical Theatre Production or Music pathway.

 Entry Requirements for new students